 The Board has unanimously approved and declared advisable, and resolved to recommend to the Company's stockholders that they approve an amendment to the Certificate of Incorporation to add a new provision that, unless the Company selects or consents in writing to the selection of an alternative forum, to the fullest extent permitted by law, the sole and exclusive forum for any complainant asserting a cause of action arising under the Securities Act of 1933, to the fullest extent permitted by law, shall be the federal district courts of the United States of America.(the "Federal Forum Selection for the Securities Act Claims Amendment").
-The following description is a summary only and is qualified in its entirety by reference to Appendix B-3 to this Proxy Statement, which incorporates the amendments to add the Federal Forum Selection for the Securities Act Claims Amendment" are indicated by double underlining and deletions to the Certificate of Incorporation are indicated by strikeouts).
+The following description is a summary only and is qualified in its entirety by reference to Appendix B-3 to this Proxy Statement, which incorporates the amendments to add the Federal Forum Selection for the Securities Act Claims Amendment and marks those changes specifically (additions to the Certificate of Incorporation are indicated by double underlining and deletions to the Certificate of Incorporation are indicated by strikeouts).